SolihinYO/MobileAppProject/README.md

 ---

-## 📚 Course Information

-This project is developed for:

-**ISB46903 – Automated Fare Collection Technology**
-Bachelor of Information Technology (Hons) Software Engineering
-Malaysian Institute of Information Technology

----

 ## 📌 Conclusion

 SchoolNow (ASBS) demonstrates how mobile technology, automated fare collection, and real-time tracking can be integrated to create a safer, more efficient, and transparent school transportation system for Malaysia.